Wordseer/wordseer/README.md

 `corenlp` must be installed manually, and version *3.2.0* of Stanford's CoreNLP library must simply be in a directory accessible to the backend.

+You must also run the `createdb.py` script before running for the first time:

+`python2.7 createdb.py`

 Use
 ---